marcopernpruner/eudi-wallet-it-docs/docs/en/trust.rst

 Trust Anchors MUST distribute their Federation Public Keys through secure out-of-band mechanisms, such as publishing them on a verified web page or storing them in a remote repository as part of a trust list.
 The rationale behind this requirement is that relying solely on the data provided within the Trust Anchor's Entity Configuration does not adequately mitigate risks associated with DNS and TLS manipulation attacks.
 To ensure security, all participants MUST obtain the Trust Anchor's public keys using these out-of-band methods.
 They should then compare these keys with those obtained from the Trust Anchor's Entity Configuration, discarding any keys that do not match.
 This process helps to ensure the integrity and authenticity of the Trust Anchor's public keys and the overall security of the federation.

-The Trust Anchor publishes the list of its Subordinates (Federation Subordinate Listing endpoint) and the attestations of their metadata and public keys (Entity Statements).
+The Trust Anchor publishes the list of its Subordinates (Federation Subordinate Listing endpoint) and the attestations of their metadata and public keys (Subordinate Statements).

 Each participant, including Trust Anchor, Intermediate, Credential Issuer, Wallet Provider, and Relying Party, publishes its own metadata and public keys (Entity Configuration endpoint) in the well-known web resource **.well-known/openid-federation**.

-Each of these can be verified using the Entity Statement issued by a superior, such as the Trust Anchor or an Intermediate.
+Each of these can be verified using the Subordinate Statement issued by a superior, such as the Trust Anchor or an Intermediate.

-Each Entity Statement is verifiable over time and MUST have an expiration date.
+Each Subordinate Statement is verifiable over time and MUST have an expiration date.
 The revocation of each statement is verifiable in real time and online (only for remote flows) through the federation endpoints.

 .. note::
-    The revocation of an Entity is made with the unavailability of the Entity Statement related to it.
-If the Trust Anchor or its Intermediate doesn't publish a valid Entity Statement, or if it publishes an expired/invalid Entity Statement, the subject of the Entity Statement MUST be intended as not valid or revoked.
+    The revocation of an Entity is made with the unavailability of the Subordinate Statement related to it.
+If the Trust Anchor or its Intermediate doesn't publish a valid Subordinate Statement, or if it publishes an expired/invalid Subordinate Statement, the subject of the Subordinate Statement MUST be intended as not valid or revoked.

 The concatenation of the statements, through the combination of these signing mechanisms and the binding of claims and public keys, forms the Trust Chain.